 disregard for my safety if not for his own, omitting nothing, knot-hole, pants and all.

 With most of her possessions gone and her beloved yard a

 shambles, she still took a lively and cordial interest in Jem's and my affairs.

-marked by excessive enthusiasm for and intense devotion to a cause or idea
+marked by excessive enthusiasm for a cause or idea

 Aunt Alexandra was